schambon/SimRunner/README.md

 Look at the provided `sample.json` for a more or less complete example of what you can do.

+If you enable the HTTP interface in the config file, point your browser at http://<host>:<port> to view a dynamic graph of throughput and latency.

 Config file
 -----------